Trump’s abrupt reversal on Georgia’s reopening plan highlights growing tensions with Kemp

 Once it became public that Kemp’s order would ease restrictions on those businesses, Trump and Kemp spoke again and the president suggested that Georgia scale back the plan, including not opening nail salons and spas, according to people familiar with the call.
 Kemp declined.

-The conversation followed warnings from Deborah Birx, the White House’s coronavirus response coordinator, and Anthony S. Fauci, an infectious-disease expert, who said they disagreed with Kemp’s move.
+The conversation followed warnings from Deborah Birx, the White House’s coronavirus response coordinator, and Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, who said they disagreed with Kemp’s move.

 Trump did not attempt to force Kemp’s hand, telling the governor that the decision was up to him, according to people familiar with the call.
 Trump has also said publicly he wanted governors to make their own decisions.